ahmetenesdur/scope-analytics/docs/database.md

 LIMIT 30;
 ```

-Application code should aggregate with BigInt for exact results.
+Application code should aggregate with BigInt for exact results and format with symbol.

 ## Backfill Process